Elias Koteas: Early life

 Koteas was born in Montreal, Quebec, Canada, to a father who worked as a mechanic for the Canadian National Railways and a milliner mother.
 His parents are both of Greek descent.

-Koteas is a graduate of the American Academy of Dramatic Arts in New York as well as Vanier College in Montreal.
+Koteas is a graduate of the American Academy of Dramatic Arts in New York City as well as Vanier College in Montreal.

 Career

 Koteas has played major roles in Some Kind of Wonderful (1987), The Adjuster (1991), Exotica (1994), Crash (1996), Fallen (1998), and The Thin Red Line (1998), among other films.
 Koteas is also known for playing the lead role of Thomas Daggett in the American film The Prophecy (1995) and for portraying sports-crazed vigilante Casey Jones in two of the original Teenage Mutant Ninja Turtles films.
 In 2010, he played major roles in Let Me In and Defendor, a Canadian superhero film starring Woody Harrelson.

-On television, he appeared in Season Four of The Sopranos as Dominic Palladino and in the Season Two finale of House as a man who shoots Dr. Gregory House.
+On television, he appeared in season four of The Sopranos as Dominic Palladino and in the season two finale of House as a man who shoots Dr. Gregory House.
 From 2014 to 2018, Koteas starred on the NBC Chicago Fire spin-off Chicago P.D. where he played Alvin "Al" Olinsky, a longtime undercover detective in the Intelligence Unit.
 He also appeared in all other Chicago franchise series.